farirpgs/fari-app/lib/blog/posts/2020-01-18-resources-update.md

 If you also want to support Fari, go over Fari's [Patreon](https://www.patreon.com/fariapp) page.

-There, you can support the development on the Fate RPG Companion App on a monthly basis for as low as the price of one coffee per month!
+There, you can support the development of the Fate RPG Companion App on a monthly basis for as low as the price of one coffee per month!

 If you have any questions or want to talk about Fari, come chat on [Discord](https://discord.com/invite/vMAJFjUraA) and if you encounter any issues with the release, don't hesitate to create a new [bug report](https://github.com/fariapp/fari/issues/new/choose).